copy/v86/docs/networking.md

 ### NodeJS

-There is no built-in support for v86 networking under NodeJS, but network backends `wsproxy` and `wisp` only depend on a browser-compatible `WebSocket` constructor being present in the global scope, whereas backends `inbrowser` and `fetch` should work directly.
+Network backends `wsproxy` and `wisp` depend on a browser-compatible `WebSocket` constructor being present which is the case since NodeJS v22, backends `inbrowser` and `fetch` should work straightaway.

 ## Links

 * [`examples/two_instances.html`](../examples/two_instances.html), example code that shows how to connect two VMs in a web page with a virtual ethernet crossover cable.
-* [`examples/broadcast-network.html`](../examples/broadcast-network.html), example code that shows how the `inbrowser` backend works.
+* [`examples/broadcast-network.html`](../examples/broadcast-network.html), example code that shows the raw packet API.
 * [DC through windows OS for experimental lab #1195](https://github.com/copy/v86/discussions/1195), demonstrates how to setup a Domain Controller for two Windows VMs (XP and Server 2003) using a virtual crossover cable.
 * [Working on a new cross-platform network relay that is a full virtualized network #1064](https://github.com/copy/v86/discussions/1064) (used in [env86 #1085](https://github.com/copy/v86/discussions/1085))